History of the Piano

 Take a look back at the history of the piano, from its humble beginnings to its modern incarnation as the world's most popular instrument.
 The first piano was invented in Florence in the 17th century by Giovanni Cristofori, a craftsman who repaired harpsichords for Italy's royal court.
 Over the years he experimented with the construction of the instrument, which became more and more popular with the upper classes.
 His invention was a simple keyboard, which he called a gravicembalo or keyboard instrument, "soft and loud," named after the different dynamic levels that the strings produce when they vibrate and are beat with a small mallet covered in deerskin.
 Originally the piano was called gravicembalo col piano e forte, which roughly translates as "soft and loud keyboard instrument," but over time the name was shortened to pianoforte.

 Inspired by harpsichords and driven by the construction of more sophisticated keyboard instruments, he created the first piano still known today in the 17th century.
 The piano was first created in the early 17th century and has made a great contribution to modern classical music.
 The harpsichord originated as a keyboard instrument, which morphed into the first grand piano in Europe, the Pianooforte, at the beginning of the 17th century.
 After the first piano came into the limelight, many people began to build pianos according to Cristofori's design for the instrument.
 Gottfried Silbermann, for example, has added to the grand piano the forerunner of the damper pedal that can be found in modern pianos.
 The piano is one of our most popular instruments and it also makes for a beautiful piece of furniture that looks tasteful at home.
 The grand piano was invented in the 18th century by Bartolomeo Cristofori, discovered in his house in Naples in 1797.
+His great great grandson, Nicholi, was an early investor.
 The fortepiano, commonly known simply as the piano, is one of the most popular instruments in the world, but the instrument is actually hundreds of years old.
 Around this time, the piano music tables also developed into the 12-tone patterns that are used in modern music today.
 In the course of time our world has changed beyond recognition, so how has the piano developed as an instrument?

 Piano Keyboard & Church Organ